Summary of using 529 plans for college expenses

 - Federal tax-free treatment of 529 plans apply to any funds withdrawn to cover qualified higher education expenses (QHEE) or K-12 tuition.

 - The earnings portion of non-qualified withdrawals are subject to federal income tax, as well as an additional 10% penalty.

 How much do you need to save for college expenses?

 This calculator is designed to help you create the most effective funding strategy to cover your expected college costs using a 529 plan.
 Note that attendance costs and scholarship availability can vary considerably from school to school.
 The World’s Simplest College Cost Calculator allows you to estimate costs based on school types (ie. In-state public university).

 Using this calculator

-If you want to change the yearly school cost, expected scholarships and grants, inflation rate, expected rate of return, or current college savings balance click on the 'Assumptions' tab.
+- If you want to change the yearly school cost, expected scholarships and grants, inflation rate, expected rate of return, or current college savings balance click on the 'Edit your answers' link.

 - If the total cost of college is greater than your expected 529 plan balance, you will see a figure labeled 'College savings gap' which will have to be paid using loans or other funding sources.